mastodon-sc/mastodon-documentation/docs/partC/tomancak/spatialtrackmatching.md

 To use the plugin:
 1. Open two Mastodon datasets containing stereotypically developing embryos.\
    Example datasets can be found [here](https://github.com/mastodon-sc/mastodon-example-data/blob/master/astec/).
-1. Make sure to have this initial cells named with corresponding names in both dataset.\
+1. Make sure to have the initial cells named with corresponding names in both dataset.\
    (Cells/spots can be renamed in Mastodon by pressing `F2`.)
 1. In the Mastodon menu navigate to `Plugins > Lineage Analysis > Spatial Track Matching`.\
    A dialog box, "Spatial Track Matching Across Two Mastodon Projects," will appear.
 1. Select your projects as project A and project B.
-1. (Optional: If the datasets start at different stages specify a "first frame" to align them.
+1. (Optional: If the datasets start at different stages, specify a "first frame" to align them.
 Any data before this frame is ignored.)

-Now by click one of the menu availabe buttons, on of these actions can be performed:
+Now by clicking one of the available buttons, these actions can be performed:
 - Sorting TrackSchemes of one dataset to be consistent with the order.
 - Copying tag sets between datasets.
 - Plotting angles between cell division directions.